 But the low cost of term insurance means that it might be able to offer less expensive options for coverage in tandem with other policies.

-“The advantage here is that we can procure a substantial amount of death benefit for a relatively low out-of-pocket cost,” commented Brian Roberts, CFS®, cofounder of R&F Financial Group in Chesterfield, Missouri, in an email exchange.
+“The advantage here is that we can procure a substantial amount of death benefit for a relatively low out-of-pocket cost,” commented Brian Roberts, CFS®, a financial professional with Synergy Wealth Solutions in Chesterfield, Missouri, in an email exchange.
 “The downside to term insurance is that it only lasts for a certain duration of time.
 The challenge is that our clients’ needs oftentimes extend beyond the duration of the term.
 This can pose a problem.
 This is where permanent life insurance can be a viable solution.
 The advantage of permanent insurance is that it lasts forever or until death.
 This way the client is assured their needs are met and their families are taken care of.
 The challenge is that the capital investment for permanent insurance is higher than term insurance.
 This is where we see clients finding the advantage of laddering their coverages.”

 So how does such a strategy work in practice?

 Let’s take the hypothetical case of a starting-out professional.
 He or she could buy a small whole life policy, but also supplement it with: